 This is no surprise to God, of course.
 He is fully aware of the pressures and the influences that the world places upon us.
 But He also states very clearly that it doesn’t have to stay that way.
 Change can take place in our minds and our hearts:

-If you want to solve the issue of racism in your own life, it’s very simple: You’ve got to believe the Bible.
+If you want to solve the issue of racism in your own life, it’s very simple: you’ve got to believe the Bible, its account of the history of mankind and the problem humans have, and the solution to this.
 That’s the bottom line.
-You can spend millions of dollars trying to solve racist problems.
-You can pass new laws and institute all sorts of programs, but unless people believe the history in the Bible—unless our minds are renewed—we will never have the full picture of reality, and we won’t have the foundation that we need to make decisions that line up with truth rather than the lie.
+You can spend millions of dollars trying to solve racial problems.
+You can pass new laws and institute all sorts of programs, but unless people believe God’s Word in regard to history and salvation — unless our minds are renewed — we will never have the full picture of reality, and we won’t have the foundation that we need to make decisions that line up with truth rather than the lie.

-We know the circumstances under which the posterity of Cain (and later of Ham) were cursed with what we call Negroid racial characteristics.7
+We know the circumstances under which the posterity of Cain (and later of Ham) were cursed with what we call Negroid racial characteristics.8

-But it’s not just members of the cults that try to use this passage to justify racism.
+But it’s not just members of cults who try to use this passage to justify racism.
 Many people from mainline Christian denominations have called me on the radio and asked me about the supposed “curse of Ham.”
-(Maybe I’m just a tinge overly sensitive to this question, because my name is Ham!)
+(Maybe I’m just a tinge overly sensitive to this question because my name is Ham!)
 I just ask them to look up the chapter and verse in the Bible.
 That’s always the end of that caller, because this narrative says nothing about skin color or race.
 Nothing.
 It’s a simple case of being programmed by the world to see something in God’s Word that isn’t there at all.
-(And the curse was on Canaan anyway—not Ham, so my name is clear!)
+(And the curse was on Canaan anyway — not Ham, so my name is clear!)

 Third, it’s time to take action.